abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/k3s-hetzner.md

 ```

 And edit [host](https://github.com/abogoyavlensky/k3s-provision/blob/0.1.0-article/examples/nginx.yaml#L61) with your domain in yaml config to check the actual service with https.
+Also you should configure DNS for your domain to load-balancer IP.

 Then you could deploy the demo service: